-Please note that workshops can only run if there are a minimum of five attendees.
+Please note that workshop spaces are limited.
 In order to ensure the widest possible transfer of knowledge from MEDIN to the marine community, MEDIN ask that organisations limit themselves to two attendees per workshop.

 |Date||Location||Register for workshop|

-If the workshop you wish to attend has been fully booked, please contact Sean Gaffney, Workshop Co-ordinator, and supply your preferred workshop location and date.
+If the workshop you wish to attend has been fully booked, please contact Roseanna Wright, Workshop Co-ordinator, and supply your preferred workshop location and date.
 If any spaces become free, MEDIN will add you to the attendees list.